ariesiitr/Numberplatedetection/README.md

 4. Run the code:

 ```
-python detect_numberplate.py --image path/to/image.jpg
+python main.py

 ```

 ## Usage

-To detect number plates in an image, you can use the `detect_numberplate.py` script.
+To detect number plates in an image, you can use the `main.py` script.
 It takes the path to an input image as a command-line argument and outputs the image with the detected number plate highlighted.

 ```
-python detect_numberplate.py --image path/to/image.jpg
+python main.py
 ```

-Replace `path/to/image.jpg` with the actual path to your image file.
-The output image will be saved as `output.jpg` in the project directory.

 ## Algorithm